nivedkm101/Internship_new/README.md

    ```bash
    pip install -r requirements.txt
    ```
-4. Configure the database in `settings.py`:
+4. Configure the database in `settings.py`:  for now we havent created any bd
    ```python
    DATABASES = {
        'default': {